 A baby is born with a primary curve of the spine, and as she grows, the spine develops secondary curves to balance/distribute the weight of the body.
 In this blog, we will talk about the cervical spine which consists of the first seven vertebrae.

-As your baby begins to lift his head, the muscles of the neck become stronger.
-The strengthening of the muscles against gravity are what help to change the shape of the cervical spine (the first seven vertebrae).
-Cervical spinal development is complete when your baby can rest on his forearms and hold his head up without assistance as seen is the diagram.
+When your baby begins lifting her head, the muscles of the neck become stronger.
+The strengthening of the muscles against gravity is what helps to develop the cervical spine.
+You'll know when this stage is complete when your baby can rest her forearms on the floor and hold her head up without assistance.

 Vertical positioning not only offers your baby a safer option but it requires your baby to balance his head against gravity which strengthens the neck muscles required for sitting.
 Vertical positioning also helps with the stimulating the vestibular system, the system responsible for balance, proprioception, coordination, muscle tone and more.